Thinking about purchasing some project management tool for Jira? Consider these facts:

 There is no other app on Atlassian Marketplace, but BigPicture, that has the unique combination of (a) Gantt chart, (b) resource module, and (c) risk module.

 All of them in a single tool.
 You buy BigPicture, you get it all – both for strategic approach and micro-management.
 With the competition, you typically look at buying two or more apps for this.

 If you need a SAFe® compliant tool, keep in mind that BigPicture had implemented SAFe® before any other of the big four did.
-What it means?
-As the saying goes “A picture is worth a thousand words“, and BigPicture is a visualisation tool.
+What does it mean?
+As the saying goes “A picture is worth a thousand words“, and BigPicture is a visualization tool.

 A relatively unbiased app with all the major modules – teams, resources, risks, Gantt chart – equally well developed.
 A great choice for the large and for those who grow – you never know what modules you’re going to need tomorrow.